goschtl/zope/zopyx.convert2/trunk/README.txt

 -------------------------------------------------------------------------------------------------------

 The zopyx.convert2 package helps you to convert HTML to PDF, RTF, ODT, DOCX and WML using XSL-FO technology or using PrinceXML.
+This package is used as the low-level API for zopyx.smartprintng.core.

 Requirements